Phyllis Davis

 Phyllis Ann Davis (July 17, 1940 – September 27, 2013) was an American actress who appeared primarily on television.
 She co-starred on the 1978–1981 dramatic detective series Vega$ as Beatrice Travis, office manager and girl Friday for the show's main character, Las Vegas private detective Dan Tanna, played by Robert Urich.

 Early life

-Phyllis Davis was born in Nederland, Texas, but considered Port Arthur, Texas, her hometown.
+Phyllis Davis considered Port Arthur, Texas, her hometown.
 Growing up, Davis and her family lived in her parents’ mortuary business, in their home on the second floor.
 Davis recalled that when a funeral service was being held, the Davis children had to be very quiet on the second floor.
 After graduating in 1958 from Nederland High School, Davis attended Lamar University.
 After working as a secretary and as a flight attendant for Continental Airlines, she moved to Los Angeles in 1965.
 While in Los Angeles, Davis attended acting classes at the Pasadena Playhouse.